-Cells and batteries meet this requirement if there is [no mass loss,] no leakage, no venting, no disassembly, no rupture and no fire during the test and after the test and if if the open circuit voltage of each test cell or battery directly after testing in its third perpendicular mounting position is not less than 90% of its voltage immediately prior to this procedure.
+Cells and batteries meet this requirement if there is no mass loss, no leakage, no venting, no disassembly, no rupture and no fire and if the open circuit voltage of each test cell or battery after testing is not less than 90% of its voltage immediately prior to this procedure.
 The requirement relating to voltage is not applicable to test cells and batteries at fully discharged states.

-38.3.4.4 Test T.4: Shock
+- 38.3.4.4 Test T.4: Shock - 38.3.4.4.1 Purpose